Shoulder Conditions

 When the glenoid labrum and/or ligaments are torn or stretched, the shoulder may no longer remain centred during movement, leading to instability.

-Both events can damage important stabilising structures within the shoulder and increase the risk of ongoing instability.
+Both subluxation and dislocation can damage important stabilising structures within the shoulder and increase the risk of ongoing instability.

 Shoulder dislocation most commonly occurs following a traumatic incident, including:

-The most frequent pattern is an anterior shoulder dislocation, where the humeral head moves forward out of the socket.
+Anterior shoulder dislocation is the most common type, where the humeral head moves forward out of the socket.

 Posterior instability is when the humeral head shifts backwards.
 It is less common, and symptoms are more often pain with lifting or overhead use and a feeling of slipping in the shoulder rather than full dislocations.
 It may evade diagnosis and mimic impingement and other types of shoulder problems.
 There may not be a history of a specific injury.